bitcoin-dot-org/developer.bitcoin.org/devguide/contracts.rst

 Bob gives the redeem script to Charlie, who checks to make sure his public key and Alice’s public key are included.
 Then he hashes the redeem script to create a P2SH redeem script and pays the satoshis to it.
 Bob sees the payment get added to the block chain and ships the merchandise.

 Unfortunately, the merchandise gets slightly damaged in transit.
-Charlie wants a full `refund <../devguide/payment_processing.html#issuing-refunds>`__, but Bob thinks a 10% `refund <../devguide/payment_processing.html#issuing-refunds>`__ is sufficient.
+Charlie wants a full refund_, but Bob thinks a 10% refund_ is sufficient.
 They turn to Alice to resolve the issue.
 Alice asks for photo evidence from Charlie along with a copy of the redeem script Bob created and Charlie checked.

-After looking at the evidence, Alice thinks a 40% `refund <../devguide/payment_processing.html#issuing-refunds>`__ is sufficient, so she creates and signs a transaction with two outputs, one that spends 60% of the satoshis to Bob’s public key and one that spends the remaining 40% to Charlie’s public key.
+After looking at the evidence, Alice thinks a 40% refund_ is sufficient, so she creates and signs a transaction with two outputs, one that spends 60% of the satoshis to Bob’s public key and one that spends the remaining 40% to Charlie’s public key.

 In the signature script Alice puts her signature and a copy of the unhashed serialized redeem script that Bob created.
 She gives a copy of the incomplete transaction to both Bob and Charlie.
 Either one of them can complete it by adding his signature to create the following signature script: